 Preparing for the GMAT Focus Edition syllabus requires a balanced approach across all 3 sections: Quantitative Reasoning, Verbal Reasoning, and Data Insights.
 Since the exam is adaptive and time-bound, you need both conceptual clarity and strategic test-taking skills.

-- Understand the Exam Structure: Familiarize yourself with the updated syllabus and format before starting GMAT preparation.
+- Understand the Exam Structure: Familiarise yourself with the updated syllabus and format before starting GMAT preparation.

 - Build Conceptual Clarity: Strengthen basics in arithmetic, algebra, logical reasoning, and comprehension.

-- Practice Data Interpretation: Since Data Insights is a major addition, practice analyzing charts, tables, and complex datasets.
+- Practice Data Interpretation: Since Data Insights is a major addition, practice analysing charts, tables, and complex datasets.

 - Time Management: Allocate fixed time per question and practice full-length mock tests to improve pacing.